G3n-Avocato/Darkly/Buffer Overflow/Ressources/README.md

 # Buffer overflow

-## Breach type:
-* CWE 788 Access of Memory Location After End of Buffer.
 * Buffer overflow is considered a critical security vulnerability.
 It occurs when a program attempts to put more data in a buffer than it can hold.
 * Writing outside the bounds of an allocated memory block can corrupt data, crash the program, or execute malicious code.

+## Breach type:
+* CWE-788 Access of Memory Location After End of Buffer.

 ## How to find the flag: